charliemking/dqn-lunar-lander/README.md

 # Lunar Lander with Deep Reinforcement Learning

-In this project, I built a Deep Q-Network (DQN) using PyTorch to train an agent to solve the `LunarLander-v3` environment from OpenAI Gym.
+In this project, I built a Deep Q-Network using PyTorch to train an agent to solve the `LunarLander-v3` environment from OpenAI Gym.
 I implemented key reinforcement learning techniques including epsilon-greedy exploration, experience replay, and a target network.
 Over 1000+ training episodes, the agent learned to land the spacecraft successfully.

 Through this project, I gained hands-on experience with deep reinforcement learning and a stronger understanding of how neural networks can be used to approximate value functions in dynamic environments.